okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-inline-hook/main/index.md

 * The SAML application (okta-spring-boot-saml-example) is ready to sign in and authenticate users using your Okta org as an IdP.
 * The external service (okta-inlinehook-samlhook) is ready with code to receive and respond to an Okta SAML assertion inline hook call.
-* The Okta org is setup to call and receive a response from the external service when a SAML assertion inline hook is triggered by a user sign-in from the SAML application.
+* The Okta org is set up to call and receive a response from the external service when a SAML assertion inline hook is triggered by a user signing in from the SAML application.

 ### Preview the SAML assertion inline hook